Q&A

 • A-9 district (office building): 190 m

-• A-10 district (baseball stadium / cultural exchange facility): 60 m
+• A-10 district (new baseball stadium / cultural exchange facility): 60 m

 [Relevance to Scenic District]